mortar-works/mortar-website/src/site/use-cases/dynamic-information-environments.md

 ---------------------------------------------------------------------------------------------------------------------------------
 If you work in service delivery you will be aware that huge amounts of time and resources are spent supporting people in finding and accessing the information they need.
 At the same time service and team workloads are growing, and many of those most in need of help and support are not being reached and engaged.
 The result is growing pressure on service delivery and escalating costs.

-Mortar has been working with the Local Government Association and the Greater London Authority to find scalable solutions to these challenges, exploring ways in which we can help address complex user needs and increase the capacity and efficiency of services and their delivery.
+Mortar has been working with the **Local Government Association** (LGA) and the **Greater London Authority** (GLA) to find scalable solutions to these challenges, exploring ways in which we can help address complex user needs and increase the capacity and efficiency of services and their delivery.

 Our framework **Hoop’d** is one of the outcomes of this work.